-After thinking on the questions above, feel free to utilize the resources below to learn more about racial equity and the role that it can play in the lives of not only yourself, but your peers and coworkers as well.
+After considering these questions, feel free to use the resources below to learn more about racial equity and the role that it can play in the lives of not only yourself, but your peers and coworkers as well.

-Race: A socially constructed way of grouping people based on skin color and other apparent physical differences, which has no genetic or scientific basis.
-The ideology of race has become embedded in our identities, institutions, and culture and is used as a basis for discrimination and domination.
+Race: A socially constructed way of grouping people based on skin color and other apparent physical differences.

 TODAY’S CHALLENGE: Do one or more of the following…